 Celebrating Life Together:

-I love the Clarkson's family rituals, and even in empty nest years, I'm going to put some of these into practice.
+I love the Clarkson family rituals, and even in empty nest years, I'm going to put some of these into practice.
 As I'm writing this, I'm preparing for grandbabies to be here for a sleepover, so I'm going to be intentional in my time with them.
 Our influence in the lives of others for Christ doesn't stop once our children are grown and gone.
 My husband is still someone I desire to pour Christ's love into, so I will continue to be intentional in our mealtimes together.
 My neighbors and friends are ones I desire to show hospitality to and let them know they are valued and important to me.

 Thoughts on Living it Out:

 Take the time to make the most of the holiday dinners.
-The seasons of Easter, Thanksgiving, and Christmas just naturally point to Christ, so think how you can be intentional in those meal times.
+The seasons of Easter, Thanksgiving, and Christmas just naturally point to Christ, so think about how you can be intentional in those meal times.
 It is a good time to invite others into your home who don't have families nearby to share those special mealtimes with too.

 Utilize some discussion questions to get the conversation going at your table.
 A few from the back of the book are: